Zeugwerk/zkbuild-action/README.md

 ```

 - `filter` can be used to filter for specific files, the examples filters for all POUs in the source code
-- `search` is a the regular expression pattern to match
+- `search` is a the regular expression pattern to match, special characters have to be escaped
 - `replace` is the replacement string, which may contain identifiers to refer to captures of the regex (`$1` ... `$N`).
 It is also possible to use enviornment variables here.
 Zeugwerk CI uses Jenkins, enviornment variables can be referred to with `{{env.ENVIORNMENT_VARIABLE}}`.
 See [here](https://devopsqa.wordpress.com/2019/11/19/list-of-available-jenkins-environment-variables/) for a list of possible enviornmemt variables.